-4.2 Procedure to find the equilibrium
+5.2 Procedure to find the equilibrium

 This section describes in detail the procedure to compute the equilibrium.
-The first thing we do is find an equilibrium for any fixed $z_0^X, z_0^Y = 1 - z_0^X$.
-Then using the fact that the two asset prices at the beginning must be equal in a genuine equilibrium15, we find the z_0^X that precisely accomplishes that.16
+The reader can skip this subsection and go directly to the next sections in which we further describe the results.
+The first thing we do is find an equilibrium for any fixed $z_0^X, z_0^Y = 1 - z_0^X$ .
+Then using the fact that the two asset prices at the beginning must be equal in a genuine equilibrium, we find the $z_0^X$ that precisely accomplishes that.